Firesphere/silverstripe-solr-search/docs/08-Suggestions.md

 }
 ```

-Which you can then use in your javascript to populate a dropdown.
+You can then use this data in your Javascript to populate a dropdown.

 ## Security note

-As the query is passed straight in to Solr, there is no option of database SQL injection.
+As the query is passed straight in to Solr, there is no possibility of database SQL injection.